microsoft/verseagility/pipeline/functions/README.md

 The job of the documentconverter-function is to return an XML document containing the textual representation of the binary file.
 If the passed file is a PDF, the text of the PDF is returned (embedded in an XML structure).
 If the file is an image, OCR will be performed and the result is returned.

 3. If you want to store documents for scoring, the "api-function" can be used.
-It accepts "application/json" HTTP requests and stores the documents described in the HTTP body in CosmosDB following the "OutputSchema".
+It accepts "application/json" HTTP requests and stores the documents described in the HTTP body in Cosmos DB following the "OutputSchema".
 It also parses linked attachments that are stored in the storage account that was created during deployment.
 You can call the API by using
 `POST https://myfunctionapp.azurewebsites.net/api/score?code=[function-key]`

 The HTTP request body may look like this